 - the underlying cause

-People with a non-cancerous cause of cardiac tamponade have a mortality rate of
+People with a noncancerous cause of cardiac tamponade have a mortality rate that is

 Prompt diagnosis and early treatment significantly improve the outlook for people with cardiac tamponade.
 Without treatment, the condition is fatal.

 It is not possible to prevent all cases of cardiac tamponade.
-However, people can reduce their risk by doing the following:
+However, people can reduce their risk by:

 Cardiac tamponade is an uncommon but severe medical condition that can result in shock or death.
-It is vital that anyone who suspects that they have cardiac tamponade seeks emergency treatment.
+It is vital that anyone who suspects that they have cardiac tamponade seek emergency treatment.

 The treatment for cardiac tamponade involves draining the excess fluid from the pericardium, stabilizing blood pressure, and treating the underlying cause.

-People who receive prompt diagnosis and appropriate treatment generally have a better outlook.
+People who receive a prompt diagnosis and appropriate treatment generally have a better outlook.

-Although it is not possible to prevent all cases of cardiac tamponade, people should be aware of their risk factors and discuss preventive methods with their doctor.
+Although it is not possible to prevent all cases of cardiac tamponade, people should be aware of their risk factors and discuss preventive methods with a doctor.